ahleongzc/CS203-Wooclap-Converter/README.md

 Type: MCQ

 Choose the incorrect statements about Scrum:
-A. Scrum is not iterative
+A. Scrum is not iterative<br/>
-B. Product owner must be the project manager
+B. Product owner must be the project manager<br/>
-C. A backlog contains all sprints
+C. A backlog contains all sprints<br/>
-D. Scrum focuses on contract negotiation
+D. Scrum focuses on contract negotiation<br/>
-E. Scrum mandates a strict step-by-step software process
+E. Scrum mandates a strict step-by-step software process<br/>

 Correct answers:
-A. Scrum is not iterative
+A. Scrum is not iterative<br/>
-B. Product owner must be the project manager
+B. Product owner must be the project manager<br/>
-C. A backlog contains all sprints
+C. A backlog contains all sprints<br/>
 D. Scrum focuses on contract negotiation
 E. Scrum mandates a strict step-by-step software process